metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Get-UserApps.md

 ## NOTES

-TODO: query remote computer not implemented
+TODO: Query remote computer not implemented
-TODO: multiple domains
+TODO: Multiple domains
-TODO: we should probably return custom object to be able to pipe to functions such as Get-AppSID
+TODO: We should probably return custom object to be able to pipe to functions such as Get-AppSID
-TODO: see also -AllUsers and other parameters in related links
+TODO: See also -AllUsers and other parameters in related links
+TODO: Format.ps1xml not applied in Windows PowerShell

 ## RELATED LINKS